LFP battery technology: why lithium iron phosphate is winning

 Manufacturers like BYD have pioneered cell-to-pack designs that eliminate traditional module packaging, increasing energy density by 20-30%.
 BYD's Blade Battery technology demonstrates how LFP can achieve competitive energy density through innovative packaging.

-Bipolar Technology
+Bipolar technology

 Toyota's upcoming "Popularisation" battery combines bipolar electrode technology with LFP chemistry to achieve 40% cost reduction and 20% increased energy density.
 This approach is expected to reach the residential market by 2026-2027.

-Cost Trajectory
+Cost trajectory

 - No cobalt: Eliminates expensive and ethically problematic cobalt sourcing